follow the instructions this command shows, and start a new shell afterwards

 Build

-will generate the pages and put them into the
+Running make build will generate the pages and put them into the

-directory.
+_site/ directory.
 To preview the website locally, run

 make serve

-for the production build and make debug
+for the production build and make debug for the development build.
+See make help for all options.

 There are two variants of the website to build.
 When running on

-webserver.
+describing the setup.
 To build this variant, use

 make on_seL4

-and the site will be generated into _site_on_seL4/
+The site will be generated into _site_on_seL4/.

 Making Changes